 The activity of APL-2 was also shown in a post hoc analysis of the impact of APL-2 on patients with GA in both the study eye and the fellow eye, or bilateral GA.
 A published study has shown that growth rates of GA lesion size are similar in both eyes of patients with bilateral GA.
 We also made this observation in patients with bilateral GA in the sham group.
 In the trial, patients with bilateral GA received treatment with APL-2 in one eye and did not receive treatment in the other eye.
 We conducted this post hoc analysis because a comparison of effects in both eyes of individual patients allows the treatment effect of APL-2 to be analyzed independently of potential differences in the baseline characteristics of patients in each arm of the trial.
-In the trial, the rate of GA lesion growth in the study eye of patients with bilateral GA receiving administration of APL-2 every month was slower than the rate of growth in their fellow eye, with a p-value of 0.083.
-For the patients with bilateral GA receiving administration of APL-2 every other month, the rate of GA lesion growth was also slower in the study eye than the rate of growth in their fellow eye, but with a p-value greater than 0.1.
+In the trial, the rate of GA lesion growth in the study eye of patients with bilateral GA receiving administration of APL-2 every month was slower than the rate of growth was also slower in the study eye than the rate of growth in their fellow eye, but with a p-value greater than 0.1.
 In addition, in both treatment groups the rate of GA growth in the untreated fellow eye was slower than in the sham group.
 These results are shown in the figure below.